samhain323/policies/open-source-template.md

-## Shake Alarm Clock: Privacy policy
+## Open Source: Privacy policy

-Welcome to the Shake Alarm Clock app for Android!
+Welcome to the ***** app for Android!

-This is an open source Android app developed by Wrichik Basu.
+This is an open source Android app developed by *****.
 The source code is available on GitHub under the MIT license; the app is also available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.